larry-athey/boilermaker/README.md

 The Boilermaker has 3 different operating modes.

-1. Constant Power (similar to an SCR controller, but it's not an SCR controller)
+1. Constant Power (similar to an SCR controller, but leaps and bounds better than an SCR controller)
 2. Temperature Cruise (works like a car's cruise control, there's always some level of heating power)
 3. Brewing/Fermentation (PID controller, heating power can be completely turned off at times)